 The Top Four Things Admission Counselors Look for in an Essay

 - Content.
 Does it stick to the topic and answer the question?
-Does it follow a distinct writing plan with an introduction, body, and conclusion?
+Does it have an introduction, body, and conclusion?

 - Creativity.
 Is it original?
 Does it convey something about the applicant that isn’t evident from the rest of the application?